 The application is in PDF format, and you will need Acrobat Reader to view and print it; if you don’t have it, get it for free here.

-Once you have the application downloaded, print it and complete it, then mail it with your check to:
+Once you have the application downloaded, print it and complete it, then pay online or mail it with your check to:

 P.O.
 Box 5683

 MRMA schedules tours of various manufacturing plants.
 Members have the opportunity to observe firsthand the manufacturers’ operations from information management systems, to manufacturing processes, to material handling, to management styles.
 Participants have the opportunity to ask questions one-on-one of the host company’s management.
 These tours provide great opportunities to see new ideas and processes that may benefit other companies.

 Meetings, tours, seminars and luncheons provide opportunities for finding new customers, sources, services and suppliers.
 Through interaction at MRMA functions, managers develop relationships which allow an exchange of ideas, problems and solutions to common challenges.

 Members have input into local issues which may affect their businesses.
 MRMA has collaborated effectively with government and community organizations to resolve problems and give direction concerning local development to meet the needs of our members.
 MRMA members hold seats on the boards or committees of organizations such as the Ocala Marion County Economic Development Council, Free Trade Zone Initiative, Airport Board, ARC, Workforce Development and Ocala/Marion County Chamber of Commerce.

 Voice in Tallahassee & Washington DC

 MRMA is a member of the state organization, Manufacturers Association of Florida and has two positions on their Board of Directors.
 Through this partnership MRMA joins forces with manufacturing associations throughout the state to advocate for manufacturing in Florida.There is a paid lobbyist in Tallahassee to work with our legislators to improve the business climate for manufacturers in Florida.